ethanbass/mzinspectr/README.md

-# msdialR
+# msdialreadr

-A few functions for analyzing [MS-DIAL](http://prime.psc.riken.jp/compms/msdial/main.html) alignments in R. (This package is not created or endorsed by the creators of MS-DIAL).
+A few functions for analyzing [MS-DIAL](http://prime.psc.riken.jp/compms/msdial/main.html) alignments in R.

+**Note**: This package is not created or endorsed by the creators of MS-DIAL.